Real-Ripple/Ripple/README.md

 - Non-blocking UI using Tkinter.
 - Memory-only context to avoid truncation and preserve conversational continuity.

-## Changes in Ripple-1.1.py
+## Changes in Ripple-1.1.1.py
-- SYSTEM_PROMPT framed as a human-AI shared learning environment; answers user first.
-- Stopping criterion made more robust (explicit double-newline detection, role-token detection, and hard new-token cap protection).
-- Prompt / memory trimming tightened to avoid crossing MAX_CONTEXT_TOKENS.
-- Minor robustness improvements and clearer comments.
+- SYSTEM_PROMPT updated to encourage briefer, more conversational responses.
+- Discouraged triple backticks from being outputted by the model, to prevent formatting errors.

 ## Quick Start